 How to store

-Store your Pumpkin Dump Cake tightly covered or in an airtight container in the refrigerator for 3-4 days.
+Store your Pumpkin Dump Cake recipe tightly covered in plastic wrap or in an airtight container in the refrigerator for 3-4 days

 To Freeze: Bake and then let your cake cool completely.
 Cover it tightly and place it in the freezer for up to 2 months.
 This is a great strategy for those busy fall months!